thibaultmg/thanos/docs/blog/2023-11-20-life-of-a-sample-part-1.md

 ### Introduction

 Thanos is a sophisticated distributed system with a broad range of capabilities, and with that comes a certain level of configuration intricacies.
-In this article, we'll take a deep dive into the lifecycle of a sample within Thanos, tracking its journey from initial ingestion to final retrieval.
+In this series of articles, we'll take a deep dive into the lifecycle of a sample within Thanos, tracking its journey from initial ingestion to final retrieval.
 Our focus will be to explain Thanos' critical internal mechanisms and pinpoint the essential configurations for each component, guiding you to achieve the operational results you're aiming for.
 We'll be covering the following thanos components:

 * **Receive**: Ingests samples from Prometheus servers and prepares them for object storage.
 * **Compactor**: Merges and deduplicates blocks in object storage.